 Germinating the seeds

-Water the soil until evenly moist, and put them in a bright spot that is about 65-74 degrees (18-23°C).
+Water the soil until evenly moist, and place in a bright spot that is about 65-74 degrees F (18-23°C).
+A little cooler at night is ok.
 Avoid letting them get warmer than 77 degrees F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 When your seedlings are as tall as their pot, replant them gently into larger pots.
-Water the soil first, to prevent the soil ball from breaking apart, which can damage the roots.
-Tips on growing older plants are here.
+Water the soil first, to keep the soil ball from breaking apart, which can damage the roots.
+A tall pot is best to allow a deep root system.

 Strange Wonderful Things